 The preparation of Consolidated Financial Statements in conformity with generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses, and related disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, intangibles, participations, trade and notes receivables, deferred income tax assets and accruals and reserves.
+The use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, intangible assets, net investment in finance leases, participations, trade receivables and notes receivable, deferred income tax assets and accruals and reserves.
 Actual results may differ from our estimates under different conditions, sometimes materially.